stamarty/MSSA/README.md

 Lessons learned regarding **Hashtables** from Module 3 of the textbook.
 This is commented more than I normally would comment due to the wishes of my instructor.

 ### C# BMI Calculator
+Migrated *BMI-Calculator* from it's own repo.
+This was an assignment for CSC 205, but is not a significant enough program to warrant it's own repo.
+I wrote this program within the first couple weeks of learning C#.
+There is almost no evidence of **DRY** principles (i.e. no methods involved at all yet).
+I plan on updating this eventually to make it an actual program.

+-[] Open issue for refactoring of BMI Calculator.